 Compensation and benefits expense in the accompanying consolidated statements of income consist of compensation and benefits paid to consultants (employees who originate business), executive officers and administrative and support personnel.
 The most significant portions of this expense are salaries and the amounts paid under the annual performance-related bonus plan to employees.
 The portion of the expense applicable to salaries is comprised of amounts earned by employees during a reporting period.
-The portion of the expenses applicable to annual performance-related bonus with respect to a fiscal year, the amount of which is communicated and paid to each eligible employee following the completion of the fiscal year.
+The portion of the expenses applicable to annual performance-related bonuses refers to the Company's annual employee performance-related bonus with respect to a fiscal year, the amount of which is communicated and paid to each eligible employee following the completion of the fiscal year.